Please seek further advice if you are under 18 or do not claim universal credit (UC) and have been sanctioned.

 Step 3 – multiply the result by the number of days for which you can have the hardship payment

-Recovery of hardship payments is discretionary.
-However, hardship payments are not recoverable in assessment periods in which your monthly earnings (or your and your partner’s combined monthly earnings) are sufficiently high and if you have earnings over this amount for 6 months, then hardship payment recovery is written off.
-For more information, see Recovery of hardship payments in our Welfare Benefits and Tax Credits Handbook (for subscribers).
+However, hardship payments are not recoverable in assessment periods in which your monthly earnings (or your and your partner’s combined monthly earnings) are sufficiently high.
+Also, if you have earnings over this amount for 6 months, then hardship payment recovery is written off.
+For more information, see our Welfare Benefits Handbook (for subscribers):

 In summary: points to remember